-- All departments, units and programs of the Hospital.
+- All departments, units and programs of Aria Health.

-- Any member of a volunteer group we allow to help you while you are in the Hospital.
+- Any member of a volunteer group we allow to help you while you are in an Aria Health hospital.

 - All employees, staff and other Hospital personnel.

 II.
-Our Duties to Safeguard your Private Health Information
+Our Duties to Safeguard Your Protected Health Information (PHI)

-This Notice will tell you about the ways in which we may use and disclose your medical information.
-We also describe your rights and certain obligations we have regarding the use and disclosure of your medical information.
+This Notice will tell you about the ways in which we may use and disclose your medical information (sometimes called Protected Health Information or PHI).
+It also describes your rights and certain obligations we have regarding the use and disclosure of your medical information.
 We are required by law to:

 - make sure that medical information (PHI) that identifies you is kept private;

 - give you this Notice of our legal duties and privacy practices with respect to your PHI; and

 - follow the terms of the Notice that is currently in effect.